Fighter's History (video game)

-Fighter's History became infamous for being the subject of a lawsuit against Data East by Capcom, who claimed the game is too similar to its hit title, Street Fighter II, and as such is copyright infringement on its property.
-The case was found in Data East's favor however, as the court found that the copied elements were scenes a faire, elements necessary for depicting the scenario.
-The game was later ported to the Super Nintendo Entertainment System in 1994, and followed by a sequel Karnov's Revenge for the Neo Geo.
-It was made available for the Nintendo Switch Online service in July 2022.
+Fighter's History was the subject of a lawsuit against Data East by Capcom, who claimed the game infringed on the copyright of its game Street Fighter II.
+The case was found in Data East's favor, as the court found that the copied elements were scenes a faire, elements necessary for depicting the scenario.
+Fighter's History was ported to the Super Nintendo Entertainment System in 1994, and followed by a sequel, Karnov's Revenge, for the Neo Geo.

 Gameplay

 Fighter's History uses a six-button control configuration similar to Street Fighter II and its iterations, with three punch buttons and three kick buttons, each for different strength levels (light, medium, and heavy).
 There are a total of nine playable characters, as well as two non-playable boss characters at the end of the single-player tournament.
 The final boss and sponsor of the tournament is revealed to be Karnov, the protagonist of the Data East action game of the same name.

 The main unique feature Fighter's History is its "weak point system".
 By repeatedly hitting an opponent's weak point, the player can temporarily stun them once per round, leaving the opponent open for an attack.
 The location of an opponent's weak spot varies with each character and is usually represented by a specific article of clothing (i.e.: a headband, a vest, a mask).
 After an opponent's weak point is exposed, hitting it will also cause the opponent to sustain greater damage when the weak point is repeatedly struck afterward.